hapax/hapax.github.io/assets/visual-qft.md

 motion of a linkage.

-Finally, we examined the effect of tensor factorization on the QFT, and found that it split a large regular polygon into smaller polygons spammed with "copygons".
+Finally, we examined the effect of tensor factorization on the QFT, and discovered that it split a large regular polygon into smaller polygons spammed with "copygons".
 Heuristically, we observed that the QFT builds the initial copygon then iteratively expands it.